wkonitzer/container-security-dashboard/README.md

 # container-security-dashboard
-Dashboard for Chainguard images usage
+Dashboards for Chainguard images usage.

+A simple tool that runs inside your Kubernetes cluster to see Chainguard image usage.
+Example screenshots below.
+Depends on Prometheus, Prometheus Node Exporter, and Grafana, i.e. the typical Kube-Prometheus stack.

 ![screenshot1](images/screenshot1.png)
 ![screenshot2](images/screenshot2.png)